Neil El Aynaoui: Lens

 On 29 June 2023, El Aynaoui signed for Ligue 1 club Lens on a four-year contract.
 He scored his first goal on 28 October 2023 against FC Nantes.

 Roma

 On 20 July 2025, El Aynaoui moved to Roma in Italy on a five-year contract.
 He made his debut for the club against Bologna on matchday 1 of the Serie A, by coming off the bench in the 60th minute in place of El Shaarawy.

+He scored his first goal for Roma in a Europa League match against Midtjylland on 27 November 2025.

+Loan to RB Leipzig

+On 1 September 2026, El Aynaoui joined Bundesliga side RB Leipzig on loan with an option to buy.

 International career

 Born in France, El Aynaoui holds French and Moroccan nationalities.
 He was called up to the Morocco U23s for a set of friendlies in September 2023.

+On 11 December 2025, El Aynaoui was called up to the Morocco squad for the 2025 Africa Cup of Nations.
+In the final, he iconically got injured in his eye, where they treated him with a bandage and he kept playing to contribute and to participate in the Final.

+On 26 May 2026, El Aynaoui was selected in the 26-man squad for the 2026 FIFA World Cup.

 Personal life

-El Aynaoui is the son of the retired Moroccan tennis player Younes El Aynaoui.
+El Aynaoui is the son of the Moroccan retired tennis player Younes El Aynaoui with Anne-Sophie Rocher, a Frenchwoman..
+He is married to Chaimaa El Aynaoui.
+She announced their marriage via Instagram in 2026.